isaacschaal/Capstone_Code_Repository/GANs/StyleGAN/README.md

   `# Added the below line on reccomendation from Gwern
     print(image_filenames[order[idx]])`

 2. I additionally added a patch based on one presented by Gwern (attributed to 'nsheppard', though without a link).
+This patch allowed the network to run from the latest snapshot, instead of having to specify the snapshot.

   I added the below code starting on line 122 of `training/misc.py`